-➤ To import or export goods into or out of the United States, signed documents must be procured from 33 different federal government agencies.
-This is an expensive,

-- complicated and time-consuming paper intensive process.
+- To import or export goods into or out of the United States, signed documents must be procured from 33 different federal government agencies.
+This is an expensive, complicated and time-consuming paper intensive process.
 Most smaller manufacturing firms based in the U.S. are discouraged by these barriers from exporting. - The Single Window allows a firm that wants to export or import any goods across the borders of the U.S. the ability to obtain all the documents required by filling out just one intelligent web form.
 At the end of the process, the End-User digitally signs the intelligent web form once and the required information, certificates and documents are prepared behind the scenes in an automated fashion by the various government bodies.
-Certificates and documents are created in real-time on-line and delivered in a secure electronic portal to the End-User by accessing the databases of the applicable government agencies.
-The interoperability with the legacy government agency applications would be accomplished using "edge servers" and the "network of networks" technical design. - ➤ President Obama signed an executive order in February 2014 directing the federal government to establish a "Single Window" to facilitate cross-border trade by December 2016.
+Certificates and documents are created in real-time on-line and delivered in a secure electronic portal to the End-User by accessing the databases of the applicable government agencies. - President Obama signed an executive order in February 2014 directing the federal government to establish a "Single Window" to facilitate cross-border trade by December 2016.
 This is a large effort across 43 federal government agencies.
-However, to date, the federal government effort to implement the Single Window is not focused on any business use cases or adoption strategies and has little functionality. - ➤ Detroit, Michigan, home of the U.S. auto industry and site of the largest customs port of entry, is a natural candidate for a "Single Window" pilot focused on the automotive supply chain. - ➤ The Single Window earns fees for the basic service and from value added services offered through the Single Window to End-Users.
+However, to date, the federal government effort to implement the Single Window is not focused on any business use cases or adoption strategies and has little functionality. - Detroit, Michigan, home of the U.S. auto industry and site of the largest port of entry, is a natural candidate for a "Single Window" pilot focused on the automotive supply chain. - The Single Window earns fees for the basic service and from value added services offered through the Single Window to End-Users.
 PayThat's Payment System and PayThat's Identity Assurance Federation (IAF) is a critical component to achieving these revenues & efficiencies.